 Her 2016 release, Lone Star: Songs and Stories Straight from the Heart of Texas, generated extensive radio airplay and rave press reviews from critics in the United States and Europe.
 Her current record, Let Freedom Ring: Songs for a New Generation, is the sixth installment in a series of self-released albums that chronicle the experiences of a woman, a worker, a wanderer, a dreamer, a thinker, a seer, a stubborn free spirit who refuses to fail.

-Click "EPK" (above) to read all about this incredible new album, which Glenna recorded with multi-platinum, diamond-certified producer, Ronnie King (The Offspring, Tupac, Snoop Dogg, Mariah Carey), at his studio in Palm Springs, California -- featuring stellar keyboard, bass, and percussion performances by Ronnie and by Tim Rice-Oxley who is the primary songwriter of the UK pop sensation, Keane ("Somewhere Only We Know," "Everybody's Changing"):
+Read all about this incredible album, which Glenna recorded with multi-platinum, diamond-certified musician and producer, Ronnie King (The Offspring, Tupac, Snoop Dogg, Mariah Carey), at his studio in Palm Springs, California -- featuring stellar keyboard, bass, and percussion performances by Ronnie and by Tim Rice-Oxley who is the primary songwriter of the UK pop sensation, Keane ("Somewhere Only We Know," "Everybody's Changing"):